Manufacturer of Gear Pump

 What is a gear pump?

-A gear pump is a type of positive displacement pump that uses the meshing of two or more gears to transport fluids.
-Each rotation delivers a fixed volume of liquid regardless of system pressure.
+A gear pump is a positive displacement pump that uses the meshing of two or more gears to transport fluids from suction to discharge.
+Each rotation delivers a fixed volume of liquid regardless of system pressure — a principle that ensures constant, predictable flow.
+The fluid fills the spaces between the teeth and the inner casing wall and is carried in pockets around each gear, with no metal-to-metal contact between them.
 It is the most widely used technology in industry for pumping viscous fluids such as oils, resins, asphalt and chemicals.
+FB Bombas has manufactured gear pumps in Cabreúva, Brazil, since 1944: the FBE series (external gear) covers DN 1/8" to 6" with flows from 0.5 to 6,500 L/min, pressures up to 22 kgf/cm² and temperatures up to 350°C, in compliance with API 676.

 What is the difference between external and internal gear pumps?